m3trik/tentacle/docs/README.md

 import append_to_path as ap
 ap.appendPaths('maya', verbose=0)
 ```
-to launch the menu, add a macro like the following:
+and to launch the menu, add a macro like the following:
 ```
 def hk_main_show():
 	'''